 The trek continued, as we headed for Butler's Antique mall, our last stop in Jackson, on Hwy 70 E. As we perused the shelves and cases, these boots caught my eye, and again I wonder--who wore them?
 Did they dance?
 Did they run?
 Where have they been?
 What have they seen?
 If only they could tell us what it was like the day that a cobbler sewed the last stitch and buttoned the last button, putting them on the display shelf of his shoppe, and smiling with satisfaction at a job well done.

 I am always intrigued by old antique books.
 The Hubs rarely stops to give them a nod, but I usually give them my attention when I can.
-These caught my eye and made me begin to ask questions once again--Why doesn't He just listen the first time, and she won't have to repeat herself 1000 times? and why do the Boys get to have all the big adventures, while the girls sit about Pinkly, preparing for Prom
+These caught my eye and made me begin to ask questions once again--Why doesn't He just listen the first time, and she won't have to repeat herself 1000 times? and why do the Boys get to have all the big adventures, while the girls sit about Pinkly, preparing for Prom?

 P.S.
 They really love their churches in Jackson, TN